Pepituwu/Opencore-config-for-r7-5700x-asusB550-rx6800xt/README.md

 - Sata and NVMe drives

 ## What doesn't work:
 - Nothin.
-Everithing work (no wifi, no problem)
+Everything work (no wifi, no problem)

 ## Exact PC :
 - Ryzen 7 5700x